JuanJ4/Web-Developer-Bootcamp/README.md

 ##Initial Setup
 * Add Landing Page
-* Add Campgrounds Page that lists all campgrounds
+* Add Campgrounds Page that lists campgrounds

 Each Campground has:
    * Name